 Detects sherds and saves taken images classification images

-Artificial intelligence will provide an accurate, consistent baseline for archeologists when classifying sherds.
-By creating a mobile application and a conveyor belt system, team CRAFT will create avenues for both hobbyists and professionals to utilize the CNN model.
+The rapid progression of artificial intelligence in recent years has heavily impacted the advancement of many fields.
+By creating a mobile application and a conveyor belt system, team CRAFT will create opportunities for both hobbyists and professionals to harness the power of artificial intelligence for their next great discovery.
 We are very excited to see where this project ends up and cannot wait for archeologists to benefit from our work!